benlue/jsonfp/README.md

         	_expr: THE_ACTUATION_JSON-FP_EXPRESSION
          };

-In other words, you can wrap up a JSON-FP expression with another plain object and specify the input in that object.
+In other words, you can wrap up a JSON-FP expression within a plain object and specify the input in that object.

+<a name="evaluation"></a>
 ### Evaluation
 Anything that you send as an expression to JSON-FP will be evaluated recursively until a scalar is found.
 For example: